Freshman 15

-The term "Freshman 15" is an expression commonly used in the United States and Canada to refer to weight gain during a student's first year in college.
-Although the 15 refers to a 15 lb weight gain, the expression can apply to weight gain in general.
-In Australia and New Zealand, it is sometimes referred to as "First Year Fatties", "Fresher Spread", or "Fresher Five", the latter referring to a gain of 5 kg.
+The term "Freshman 15" is an expression commonly used in the United States and Canada to refer to weight gain during a student's first year of college.
+Although the "fifteen" refers to a 15 lb weight gain, the expression can apply to weight gain in general.
+In Australia and New Zealand it is sometimes referred to as "First Year Fatties", "Fresher Spread", or "Fresher Five", the latter referring to a gain of 5 kg.